Adam Prentice: Denver Broncos (second stint)

 On August 17, 2025, Prentice was signed by the Denver Broncos once again following injuries to fullbacks Michael Burton and Nate Adkins.
 On August 26, he was released.
 The next day, he was re-signed to the practice squad.
 With both Burton and Adkins out with injury, Prentice was elevated from the practice squad for the team's first three games of the season.
 On September 24, he was promoted to the active roster.

+On March 12, 2026, Prentice re-signed with the Broncos on a one-year contract.
+He was released on August 30, but re-signed to the practice squad a day later.
+Prentice was elevated to the active roster for three consecutive Weeks to start the season.